m-moreno-sierra/wofz-accuracy/README.md

   mkdir build
   cd build
   cmake ..
+[CERF_C=OFF] [CERF_CPP=OFF]
   make
+  ctest
   make install

-To test, run the programs in directory test/.

-The library has been developed using gcc-4.7.
-Reports about successful compilation with older versions of gcc would be welcome.
-For correct support of complex numbers it seems that at least gcc-4.3 is required.
-Compilation with gcc-4.2 works after removing of the "-Werror" flag from *configure*.
+This process builds two libraries that represent the application binary interface (ABI) for the programming languages C and C++:
+* libcerf (C ABI),
+* libcerfcpp (C++ ABI).
+Two disable one of them, use one of the `cmake` options indicated above.

+Support for complex numbers by Microsoft Visual C is so deficient that compilation of libcerf as C is not possible.
+Therefore, under Visual Studio the option `CERF_C=OFF` is obligatory.

 ## Binary packages